niranjankala/niranjankala.github.io/_posts/2023-10-01-securing-net-web-applications-with-authentication-harnessing-the-power-of-social-media-provider-authentication.md

 layout: post
 ---

-**Title:** Integrating Google Authentication into Your ASP.NET Core App

 **Introduction:**

 In today's interconnected world, users expect a seamless and secure login experience on websites and applications.
 Social media provider authentication, such as Google Authentication, offers a convenient and trusted way for users to access your application using their existing social media accounts.
 In this tutorial, we'll explore how to integrate Google Authentication into your ASP.NET Core application step by step.